Yaya-Cout/Nwagyu/src/guide/apps/conway.md

 Changes how many pixels wide a cell is.
 The available resolutions as of 1.2.0 are 1, 2, 4, 5 and 8 pixel wide squares for a cell.
 Don't worry about over- or undershooting those values, as it will simply wrap around.

+### Custom pixel font

+The pixel font is a 4x4 font containing the basic characters needed.
+It's a mix of two fonts, both can be found below in Aknowledgements.
+The spritesheet can be found in `resources/font.png`, and is of course free to use.

+### Wrapping

+If enabled, wrapping prevents moving structures like gliders from dying when they encounter a border.
+They will reappear on the other side.
+Wrapping works both horizontally and vertically.

 ## Download

 You can download the Conway app from this link:

+- [Conway v1.2.3](https://nwagyu.org/assets/apps/conway-1.2.3.nwa), Added toggleable wrapping on borders
 - [Conway v1.2.2](https://nwagyu.org/assets/apps/conway-1.2.2.nwa), 1:1 cell:pixel ratio, bug fixes & enhancements
 - [Conway v1.1.0](https://nwagyu.org/assets/apps/conway-1.1.0.nwa), Rework of all aspects, bug fixes.
 UX and UI.
 - [Conway v1.0.0](https://nwagyu.org/assets/apps/conway-1.0.0.nwa), First version